-Urban growth, climate change, and freshwater availability (HTML)
+Urban growth, climate change, and freshwater availability (PDF)

 McDonald,Robert I.; Green,Pamela; Balk,Deborah; Fekete,Balazs M.; Revenga,Carmen; Todd,Megan; Montgomery,Mark R.